ReCore-sys/ASMShare/checklist.md

 - [ ] Add a "Contribute" button to the top of every page
 - [ ] Add an "About" link to the footer
 - [ ] Add a "Change Log" link to the footer
-- [ ] Thread the upload part so it doesn't take ages
 - [x] Add search caching
 - [ ] Clean up code